Introduction

 +-----------+---------+---------------------+------+---------------------+---------+

-Note the new pending migration of type JDBC
+Note the new pending migration of type JDBC.

 It’s time to execute our new migration.

-This will give you the following result:
+So go ahead and invoke migrate, this will give you the following result:

 And you can check that this is indeed the new status: